petedejoy/documentation/v2/clickstream/destinations/mixpanel.md

 ### Astronomer Side

-NOw, head over to your Astronomer dashboard and insert both your Token and API key into the Mixpanel destination.
+Now, head over to your Astronomer dashboard and insert both your Token and API key into the Mixpanel destination.

 Give your pipeline a unique name, and click `Create Destination` to officially activate it.